 While the Committee has the responsibilities and powers set forth in this Charter, it is not the duty of the Committee to plan or conduct audits or to determine that Harvest's financial statements are complete and accurate or are in accordance with Canadian GAAP and applicable rules and regulations.
 These are the responsibilities of the management and the external auditors of Harvest.
 The Committee, the Chairman and any Members identified as having accounting or related financial expertise are directors of Harvest, appointed to the Committee to provide broad oversight of the financial, risk and control related activities of Harvest, and are specifically not accountable or responsible for the day-to-day operation or performance of such activities.
 Although the designation of a Member as having accounting or related financial expertise for disclosure purposes is based on that individual's education and experience, which that individual will bring to bear in carrying out his or her duties on the Committee, such designation does not impose on such person any duties, obligations or liability that are greater than the duties, obligations and liability imposed on such person as a Member of the Committee and Board in the absence of such designation.
-Rather, the role of a Member who is identified as having accounting or related financial information or public disclosure.
+Rather, the role of a Member who is identified as having accounting or related financial expertise, like the role of all Members, is to oversee the process, not to certify or guarantee the internal or external audit of Harvest's financial information or public disclosure.